Hiring for Summer 2019 opens February 1

 We attract talented, exceptional young women to lead our programs – we're tons of fun to work with and we're also choosy!
 If you think you might be a good fit, read the details carefully and apply!
-(We’ll begin hiring in March of 2017.)
+(We’ll begin hiring in February of 2019.)

 Here's what we're looking for: